ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Registration Center Type with the input parameters (code) the system updates the is_deleted flag to true in the Registration Center Type DB against the code received
+On receiving a request to delete a Registration Center Type with the input parameters (code), the system updates the is_deleted flag to true in the Registration Center Type DB against the code received

 1. Validates if all required input parameters have been received as listed below for each specific request